-dumpto back up the contents of the partitions:
+dumputility to back up the content of the partitions:

 dump -0uf /backup-files/sda1.dump /dev/sda1